 “What do you suppose will become of them?” –Zoe, who as Blood sometimes played a strange trans-temporal game with her partner Doja, who played as Dust.

 “None can say” –Radantia.
-“Perhaps they will grow up to cherish their world in all its wholeness while remembering the lessons they learn along the way.
-Perhaps they will fall into traps set by Kluni and Bellum, Athara and Doja and allow the immature among them to wreck the beauty and abundance that evolved them.
+“Perhaps they will grow up to cherish their world while remembering the lessons they learn along the way.
+Perhaps they will fall into traps set by Kluni and Bellum, Athara and Doja and allow the immature among them to wreck the beautiful abundance that evolved them.
 Who knows?
 But we know this: They will face much.

 “Each key historical upheaval–a species initiation, really–will represent an opportunity for them to either assemble or scatter the kind of optimal planetary culture we hope for on every life-birthing world.”